-Navy training vessel traffic could occur anywhere in the Study Area, but would especially be concentrated in Virginia Capes, Navy Cherry Point, and Jacksonville Range Complexes, as presented in Table 3.0-17.
-In addition, there are numerous areas within inland waters where vessels during training activities would be concentrated, including the lower Chesapeake Bay; James River and tributaries; Norfolk, VA; Mayport, FL; Groton, CT; and Newport, RI (see Table 3.0-18).
-Of particular importance would be inland areas where activities involving large amounts of high-speed vessel movements occur, such as the Lower Chesapeake Bay; James River and tributaries; York River; Cooper River, SC; and Narragansett, RI (see Table 3.0-19).
+Navy training vessel traffic could occur anywhere in the Study Area, but would especially be concentrated in Virginia Capes, Navy Cherry Point, and Jacksonville Range Complexes, as presented in Table 3.0-18.
+In addition, there are numerous areas within inshore waters where vessels during training activities would be concentrated, including the Lower Chesapeake Bay; James River and tributaries; Norfolk, VA; Mayport, FL; Groton, CT; and Narragansett, RI (see Table 3.0-19).
+Of particular importance would be inshore areas where activities involving large amounts of high-speed vessel movements occur, such as the Lower Chesapeake Bay; James River and tributaries; York River; Cooper River, SC; and Narragansett, RI (see Table 3.0-20).
 Navy training in-water device use could also take place anywhere in the Study Area, but primarily occurs in the Virginia Capes, Jacksonville, and Navy Cherry Point Range Complexes.
-A large number of activities involving in-water devices also occur in inland waters, predominately in the Lower Chesapeake Bay; James River and tributaries; St. Andrew's Bay; Mayport, FL; and Kings Bay, GA (see Table 3.0-22).
+A large number of activities involving in-water devices also occur in inshore waters, predominately in the Lower Chesapeake Bay; James River and tributaries; Mayport, FL; and Kings Bay, GA (see Table 3.0-23).